• Skip to primary navigation

 • Help

-Cleaning graffiti from walls, whether they’re the walls of a business premises or simply a child’s scribbling with a marker or crayon across the walls of your living room is a nightmare job, especially if you’re dealing with paint.
+Removing graffiti from walls, whether it’s on a business premises or a child’s scribble on your living room wall, can be a challenging task, especially if it involves paint.

-Fortunately there are some fairly straightforward methods to remove graffiti from a variety of surfaces.
+Fortunately, there are effective methods to remove graffiti from different surfaces.

-Can you Simply Paint Over Graffiti to Remove it?
+Can You Paint Over Graffiti to Remove It?

 Painting over graffiti